-Greg shared his learnings about the value of leadership in the aftermath of a grievous war injury.
-The attack on his team in Afghanistan came as a surprise, but in a moment of crisis, his team stepped up and made decisions that saved lives.
-These four key leadership lessons stuck with me the most based on Greg’s stories:
+Col Gadson shared his learnings about the value of leadership in the aftermath of a grievous war injury.
+The attack on his team in Afghanistan came as a surprise, but in a moment of crisis, his team stepped up and made decisions that saved multiple lives.
+These four key leadership lessons really stuck with me.

-- TRUST.
-The first lesson Greg shared drove home the importance of trust.
+TRUST.
 Specifically, the importance of building and growing a team that you would trust with your life.
-Know the strengths, skills, and expertise of your team and help them grow where there may be weaknesses or blind spots.
+He advised knowing the strengths, skills, and expertise of your teammates to help them grow where weaknesses or blind spots exist.
 While we may not frequently encounter life/death scenarios in our day-to-day work, the lesson here is an important one: trust that you have a team that can perform when it’s most important.

-- EMPOWERMENT.
+EMPOWERMENT.
 Centralized decision-making creates unnecessary key man risk, and the key to diversifying that risk is empowerment.
 Greg encouraged us to imagine a scenario where his team was not empowered to make the decisions necessary to save his life.
 Taking out the leader would have eliminated the effectiveness of the entire team.
-He (and likely more of his team) would not have survived the surprise attack.
-Empowering your organization to make their own decisions and judgement calls mitigates that risk and improves the overall efficacy of the entire team.
+He (and likely the other soldiers) would not have survived the surprise attack without this mindset.
+Empowering your organization to make their own decisions and judgment calls mitigates risk and improves the overall efficacy of the entire team.

-- ACCOUNTABILITY.
+ACCOUNTABILITY.
 In order to foster accountability, communication is extremely important.
-Every member of the team should know the expectations... and that needs to travel both ways.
-The leader should be just as accountable to the team as vice versa, and every member of the team needs to both know and understand that.
-Everyone should be empowered to make their own decisions, but those decisions need to be “owned.”
+Every member of your team should know your expectations and vice versa.
+The leader should be just as accountable to the team as every member for maximum effectiveness.
+Empower everyone to make their own decisions in confidence.

-- MINDFULNESS.
-Being a leader means being attuned -- not only to the needs of the team, but also to the dynamic needs of the situation around you.
+MINDFULNESS.
+Being a leader means being attuned, not only to the team's needs but also to the dynamic needs of a situation.
 Leadership is dynamic and no two days are the same.
 Your journey is constantly evolving.
-While you do not always have control over outside factors, a true leader recognizes the control that they do have over their own actions.
+While you do not always have control over outside factors, a true leader recognizes the control they do have over their own actions.

-Throughout my career, time in business school and in the tech industry, I’ve come to known tons of different acronyms: SWOT, BATNA, MEDDPICC, ZOPA.
-I’ve remembered these through the years, but Colonel Gadson offered new, deeper meaning to perhaps the most important acronym for leaders: TEAM.
+Throughout my career, my time in business school, and my time in the tech industry, I’ve come to know many acronyms: SWOT, BATNA, MEDDPICC, ZOPA.
+I’ve called on them through the years.
+But Colonel Gadson offered new, deeper meaning to perhaps the most important acronym for leaders: TEAM.
 Because with Trust, Empowerment, Accountability, and Mindfulness, Together, Everyone Achieves More.